douglashill/douglashill.github.io/Content/five-years-with-the-2018-ipad-pro.md

 The 13-inch screen on my current iPad is excellent for laptop mode and decent for tablet mode.
 (Although for reading I prefer my 2019 iPad mini.)
 For me, I think making the iPad any bigger would be detrimental for these two modes and also when carrying the device around.
 The slight increase in size of the 2021 MacBook Pros is the one downside I see compared to the (otherwise abysmal) 2016–2020 models.

-However for an iPad in desktop mode, a larger screen would be much appreciated.
+However, for an iPad in desktop mode, a larger screen would be much appreciated.
 So I’d be intrigued by a bigger iPad, but using a 13-inch iPad with an external display (added in iOS 16) is probably a better option.
 I haven‘t been able to try this because I’d need to buy both a new iPad and a new screen.
 Stage Manager works very well for me, so I have no concerns about scaling the iPad UI up to a larger screen.

 The 2022 iPad Pros have dynamic backlighting to increase contrast (XDR in Apple-speak), and it sounds like tomorrow’s iPads might be going a step beyond that with OLED displays.
 I don’t think a higher contrast screen provides that much benefit for reading and writing text, which is what I spend most of my time doing, but it would be lovely for watching movies.